imbush/course2career/README.md

 Our website was designed in Figma and developed with HTML, JavaScript, and CSS.
 We have three main pages: a home page, a page for users to enter, read about, and select courses, and a page to display the job listings we found.
 Calls to the API are done with JavaScript.
 We hosted our website on Github pages

 ### Design
 Together, we brainstormed our frontend design on notepads before drafting our UI design with Figma. _**Ibrahim created pixel-perfect mockups of webpages and components with Figma**_ that allowed us to showcase future features and code the website with a vision.
-Our designs can be seen in the attached documents!

 ## Challenges we ran into
 We searched for a long time to find either a good API or a database of job listings.
 Jan-Paul was hard at work testing out and signing up for various APIs at Indeed, Glass Door, etc. before we finally found the CareerJet public API which fit exactly what we needed!